 Most of the time, you'll find this entry-level position in a smaller startup, or at least in a company that's just starting to build a marketing team.
 A digital marketer could become a “digital marketing manager” after years of experience in the marketing field.
 A typical job description could say that SEO specialists need to know how to conduct keyword research and turn what they discover into an SEO strategy.
 They generally need to feel comfortable working with metrics and using tracking tools, such as Google Analytics and Google Search Console, which they will work with on a daily basis.

 Social media managers, sometimes also called social media coordinators or social media specialists, do much more than check Facebook.
 In this role, you'll establish a strategy to increase and engage social media followers, usually across multiple social media platforms.
 Like digital marketers, marketing managers could work on a wide variety of marketing tasks, according to the company.
 Sometimes a job titled “Marketing Director” is the same as a “digital marketer role”.

 A “marketing manager” can start as a “marketing associate” at a startup or marketing agency and can become a “marketing director” later in their career after gaining significant marketing experience.
 That said, marketing managers are less likely to work on content and social media, and more likely to work on marketing campaigns later in the funnel.
-Instead of publishing blog posts and working on SEO strategies, they will send sales emails, manage advertising campaigns, or work with partners on marketing projects.
-What is the basic salary of a marketing manager?
-Paid marketing managers often work with large budgets, sometimes up to millions of dollars a year, depending on the company's “advertising spend”.
+So which field of digital marketing is best for you?
+It depends on your skillset and interests.
+If you're interested in creating content that resonates with your audience and optimizing it for search engines, then SEO might be your best bet.